How you’ll feel when you leave home for uni is totally unpredictable - but we've got some tips for dealing with it

 Get your mum and dad on Skype

-“Chatting on FaceTime, Skype or Google Hangouts makes missing home easier to deal with,” says Rainbow Bright.
-Sometimes the phone just won’t cut it so arrange some face to face time with your family and your mates.
+“Chatting on FaceTime, Skype or Google Hangouts makes missing home much easier to deal with.

 Predict when you’re going to feel pants